-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

-{- | The registry-protocol handle: the sole interface between the proxy core and
+{- | The registry-protocol vocabulary: the payload and typed-fault types every

 Two design points are load-bearing:

-Registry, a self-hosted Verdaccio) speaks the same npm protocol and differs
+self-hosted Verdaccio) speaks the same npm protocol and differs only in how a

-only in how a bearer token is minted, which lives behind the separate
+bearer token is minted, which lives behind the separate

-cloud rather than near-duplicated per provider.
+across every cloud rather than near-duplicated per provider.

 -}